saddiqueasad1/easyDuKan/README.md

 ### Contributing

-Contributions to **easydukan** are welcome!
+Contributions to **easydukaan** are welcome!
 If you find any bugs or have suggestions for new features, feel free to open an issue or submit a pull request.

 ### License